NEWv1.18: AI Revenue & Actions

 Frequently Asked Questions

-Studies show LLMs hallucinate in 3-15% of factual claims, with higher rates for less-known brands, niche products, and recently launched features.
+Studies consistently show LLMs hallucinate a meaningful share of factual claims, with higher rates for less-known brands, niche products, and recently launched features.
 If your brand isn't well-represented in training data, AI systems may fabricate plausible-sounding but incorrect details.
 Common hallucinations include wrong pricing, invented features, inaccurate founding dates, and confused competitive positioning.
 Regular monitoring catches these before they propagate across millions of AI conversations.

 Share: